SERMON TITLE: We are Kingdom-minded

 You’ve been hearing about their baby bottles for a few weeks now — but the Women’s Resource Center is another one of our local partners that’s a great opportunity for you to grow as a Kingdom-minded disciple of Jesus.
 You’ll find faces you recognize there — on staff, on the board, volunteering — as many in your Gateway Church family invest in this ministry partner who serves an important group in our community.
 Stop by the baby bottle drive display at your campus to find out more about this ministry partner.

 Finally — and I’ve saved this one for last and for the most daring of you.
 Join our conversational English classes with Bible School students in Bangladesh every Saturday morning on zoom.
 These zoom calls take place in March through October — but here’s the daring part.
 Once the zoom calls end — commit to go on our mission trip to Bangladesh in November and celebrate the students’ graduation.
 I — and some others from Gateway Church — were in Bangladesh this past November and it was a great time of seeing God’s Kingdom — here on earth — in some of the most remote villages you’ll ever visit.
 You won’t come back the same once you’ve seen God’s Kingdom at work in this country.
-If you’re interested in this opportunity — be sure to reach out to Kelly Green — who oversees our Go department.
+If you’re interested in this opportunity — be sure to reach out to our Go Director — who oversees our Go department.

 I want to conclude this series by taking one last look at this graphic.
 Pastor — check.
 Key leaders — check — I’m so thankful for you who serve as elders, staff, deacons, and as Life Group leaders.
 Discipleship process — we’ve got a good one — check.
 And the goal of our discipleship process — disciples who are Word and Spirit Christians.
 Who are generous.
 Who are family.
 Who are disciples who make disciples.
 And who are Kingdom-minded — check.